nervina-labs/cota-docs/docs/guides/quick-deployment.md

 ## Dependencies

-The aggregators depend on `ckb-node / cota-nft-entries-syncer / ckb-indexer`，so you must deploy these services firstly.
+The aggregators depend on `ckb-node / cota-syncer / ckb-indexer`，so you must deploy these services firstly.

-> ckb-node / cota-nft-entries-syncer / ckb-indexer need some time to synchronize the latest block data, please make sure the synchronization is complete before doing the other things.
+> ckb-node / cota-syncer / ckb-indexer need some time to synchronize the latest block data, please make sure the synchronization is complete before doing the other things.

 ### ckb-node